-Whilst most of the current generation of games consoles enable you to stream to twitch directly from an app on the console, one of the more traditional ways of capturing game footage – whether for streaming or YouTube video making purposes – was achieved through the use of a capture card.
+Whilst most of the current generation of game consoles enable you to stream to twitch directly from an app on the console, one of the more traditional ways of capturing game footage – whether for streaming or YouTube video-making purposes – was achieved through the use of a capture card.

-Since the Nintendo Switch doesn’t share the ability to stream directly from the console, you’re going to have to invest in a capture card to share your gameplay.
+Since the Nintendo Switch doesn’t share the ability to play directly from the console, you’re going to have to invest in a capture card to share your gameplay.

 How to Stream Nintendo Switch to twitch